Lord of Sipán

 The Lord of Sipán (El Señor de Sipán) is the name given to the first of several Moche mummies found at Huaca Rajada, Sipán, Peru by archaeologist Walter Alva.
 The site was discovered in 1987.

-Some archaeologists consider this find to be one of the most important archaeological discoveries in South America in the last 30 years, as the main tomb was found intact and untouched by thieves.
+Some archaeologists consider this find to be one of the most important archaeological discoveries in South America in the last few decades of the 20th century, as the main tomb was found intact and untouched by thieves.
 By 2007, fourteen tombs had been located and identified at Huaca Rajada.

-The Royal Tombs of Sipán Museum was constructed in nearby Lambayeque to hold most of the artifacts and interpret the tombs.
+The Royal Tombs of Sipán Museum was constructed nearby Lambayeque to hold most of the artifacts and interpret the tombs.
 It opened in 2002 and Dr. Alva is director.

 Location

 The Moche tombs at Huaca Rajada are located near the town of Sipán in the middle of the Lambayeque Valley.
 Sipán is in the Zaña district in the northern part of Peru.
 Close to the coast, it is about 20 miles east of the city of Chiclayo and about 30 miles away from Lambayeque.